The Affordable Housing Cause

 Unfortunately, far too many people in the United States do not have the financial means to rent or own a home that is affordable, safe, and durable.

-People are not earning enough to keep pace with rising costs of living.
-The federal minimum wage has stagnated at $7.25 since 2009.
+As the federal minimum wage has stagnated at $7.25 since 2009, it is increasingly difficult to keep pace with rising costs.
 To afford the national Fair Market Rent for a one-bedroom apartment, an individual would need to work 94.5 hours at minimum wage.

 Because of rising costs, many families are relegated to homes that are inexpensive but considered physically inadequate.
-Such homes may lack hot water, electricity, and plumbing, or they may include units with structural deficiencies like unsafe stairs or surfaces, handicap inaccessibility, poor insulation, and damaged roofs.
+Such homes may lack access to basic utilities (e.g., electricity), or they may include units with structural deficiencies (e.g., handicap inaccessibility, poor insulation, and damaged roofs).
 These realities impact millions of homes across the country.

 Pedaling for Affordable Housing